Kearns High School: iCougars

-Gates Field

-Gates Field is the baseball stadium on the campus of Kearns.
-Gates field seats 2,500 and is one of, if not the, biggest high school baseball stadiums in Utah.
-Notable features include plaques located above the dugouts with famous quotes said by Babe Ruth and Ernie Banks engraved on them.
-The stadium opened in 2005, and continues to act as a host site for Utah high school state championships and other tournaments.

 COVID-19 school cancellation

 On March 13, 2020, Granite School District announced that in-person classes at Kearns High School and other schools within the district would be cancelled until further notice due to the COVID-19 pandemic.
 The rest of the 2019–20 school year took place via distance learning.
 For the 2020–21 school year, students will have the option to either attend class in-person or receive schooling through digital learning methods.